 What exactly is the New Breed?

-The New Breed Artist and Activist Network is a multiracial organization of creative individuals dedicated to empowering struggling artists and activists as well as dismantling racism, white supremacy and the heteropatriarchy through shared storytelling, relationship building, personal transformation and political action.
+The New Breed Artist and Activist Network is a multiracial group of party people and change-makers.
+Members come together as creative collaborators, friends, lovers and life partners to affect and create transformative change – both within and outside of themselves.
+The group is dedicated to the dismantling of fear, separatism, racism, sexism, white supremacy and the heteropatriarchy through relationship building, shared storytelling, personal transformation and political action.

-In addition to artists and activists (and artist activists), we also welcome other creative revolutionaries into our organization – including academics, journalists, entrepreneurs, public officials, faith leaders, influencers, super fans, healers, doctors and others who are dedicated to positive and progressive social (as well as personal) change.
+In addition to creative artists and activists (and artist activists) of all stripes, we also welcome other creative revolutionaries into our organization – including academics, journalists, entrepreneurs, public officials, faith leaders, influencers, super fans, healers, doctors and others who are dedicated to positive, progressive, social and personal change.

 What kind of work does the New Breed do?

-We create things and connect people around projects, productions, campaigns and causes designed to examine, confront and dismantle fear, systemic racism, white supremacy, sexism and the heteropatriarchy.
+We connect like-minded humans around social events, projects, productions, campaigns and causes designed to promote community, intimacy, empowerment and liberation.
+Our projects are designated to bring people together to support and hold each other – as well as examine, confront and dismantle fear, separatism, systemic racism, white supremacy, sexism and the heteropatriarchy.

 We build platforms and create community through parties and channels dedicated to these projects, productions, campaigns and causes.